Lead Generation

 Leads Based on Engagement

-Cold lead is a prospective customer who has not yet expressed any interest in your product.
-He may not even be aware of your company’s existence.
-Cold leads are typically at the top of the sales funnel, and they require more nurturing and education than warm or hot leads.
+Cold Lead: A cold lead is a prospective customer who has not expressed any interest in your product and may not even be aware of your company’s existence.
+Cold leads sit at the top of the sales funnel and require significant nurturing and education before they’re ready to consider a purchase.

 Leads Based on Qualification